calcom/cal.com/packages/embeds/embed-core/README.md

 - Might be better to pass all configuration using a single base64encoded query param to booking page.
 - Error Tracking for embed.js
   - Know where exactly it’s failing if it does.
-- Documentation
-  - How to make a new element configurable using UI instruction ?
-  - Why do we not want to provide completely flexible CSS customization by adding whatever CSS user wants. ?
 - UI Config
   - Theme switch dynamically
   - Text Color